Mōretsu Atarō

 Mōretsu Atarō (もーれつア太郎) is a Japanese comedy manga series written by Fujio Akatsuka.
 It was serialized from 1967 to 1970 in Weekly Shōnen Sunday.
-Two anime television adaptations were produced by Toei Doga (now known as Toei Animation), and aired TV Asahi (then called NET TV).
-Manga has 90 episodes.
+Two anime television adaptations were produced by Toei Doga (now known as Toei Animation), and aired by TV Asahi (then called NET TV).
+The 60s version of this anime ran for 90 episodes and the 1990s version ran for 34 episodes.

 Plot

 The plot revolves around a young edokko named Atarō who lives with his father X-gorō (read as Batsu-gorō) in downtown Tokyo running the family store.
 After his father's sudden death, Atarō must take care of the store himself and, along with the help of his father's ghost, his friend Dekoppachi, former yakuza leader Butamatsu, and a nutty alley cat named Nyarome, he protects it from the tanuki-faced gang leader Kokoro Boss.